Basil Davenport’s Invisible Men; a review by Jeff Baker

 Wells and London probably fired up my latent interest in the magazine writers of short popular fiction of the pre-pulp era.

-John Collier is a legend of short story writing and “The Invisible Dove Dancer of Strathpheen Island” a reason why.
+John Collier is a legend of short story writing and “The Invisible Dove Dancer of Strathpheen Island” is a reason why.
 A fantasy with a downbeat ending and the work of a master at the top of his craft.

 I’ll write more about these stories in a future post.
 And the anthology is readily available online.
 Seek it out.